YugabyteDB-Samples/yugabyte-simple-rust-app/README.md

 ## Provide Yugabyte Cloud Connection Parameters

-Update the following connection parameters in the `sample-app.rs` file:
+Update the following connection parameters in the `src/sample-app.rs` file:
 * `HOST` - the hostname of your Yugabyte Cloud instance.
 * `USER` - the username for your instance.
 * `PASSWORD` - the database password.